fbenites/deepspeech-german/README.md

 ### Requirements

 I modified the instructions mirroring what worked for me, fixing paths and command lines.
+I replaced the $exp_path by a fixed path, to avoid setting it, but it can be easily replaced back.

 #### Installing Python bindings